-Applicants are required to provide the information requested in the Business Assurances & Disclosures Form.
+Each organization that is a member of the Project Team is required to provide the information requested in the Business Assurances & Disclosures Form.
 The information must be submitted in Adobe PDF format.
-A fillable Business Assurances & Disclosures Form template is available on ARPA-E eXCHANGE at https://arpa-e- foa.energy.gov.
+A fillable Business Assurances & Disclosures Form template is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
 A sample response to the Business Assurances & Disclosures Form is also available on ARPA-E eXCHANGE.